-The undersigned shareholder(s) hereby appoint(s), as proxy, William B. Shepro and Kevin J. Wilcox, or either of them (the "Proxies"), with full powers of substitution, and hereby authorize(s) them to represent and vote, as designated on the reverse side of this ballot, all of the shares of common stock of Altisource Portfolio Solutions S.A. (the "Company") that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the offices of the Company located at 40, avenue Monterey, L-2163 Luxembourg City, Grand Duchy of Luxembourg on Tuesday, May 15, 2018, at 9:00 a.m.
+The undersigned shareholder(s) hereby appoint(s) William B. Shepro and Kevin J. Wilcox, or either of them (the "Proxies"), as proxy, with full powers of substitution, and hereby authorize(s) them to represent and vote, as designated on the reverse side of this ballot, all of the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the offices of the Company located at 40, avenue Monterey, L-2163 Luxembourg City, Grand Duchy of Luxembourg on Tuesday, May 15, 2018, at 9:00 a.m.
 Central European Time and at any adjournment or postponement thereof

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted FOR the election of each of the nominees to the Board of Directors; FOR the approval of the appointment of Mayer Hoffman McCann P.C. to be our independent registered certified public accounting firm for the year ending December 31, 2018 and the appointment of Atwell S.à r.l. to be our certified auditor (Réviseur d'Entreprises) for the same period; FOR the approval of Altisource Portfolio Solutions S.A.'s unconsolidated annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg Annual Accounts for the year ended December 31, 2017 and Altisource Portfolio Solutions S.A.'s consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States including a footnote reconciliation of equity and net income to International Financial Reporting Standards (the "Consolidated Accounts" and together with the Luxembourg Annual Accounts, the "Luxembourg Statutory Accounts") as of and for the year ended December 31, 2017; FOR the receipt and approval of the Directors' reports for the Luxembourg Statutory Accounts for the year ended December 31, 2017 and to receive the report of the supervisory auditor (Commissaire aux Comptes) for the Luxembourg Annual Accounts for the same period, FOR the intended accounts for the year ended December 31, 2017; and the supervisory auditor (Commissaire aux Comptes) for the performance of their mandates for the year ended December 31, 2017 and the supervisory auditor (Commissaire aux Comptes) for the performance of her mandate for the same period, FOR the renewal of our share repurchase program such that Altisource Portfolio Solutions S.A. for the performance of their mandates for the year ended December 31, 2017 and the supervisory auditor (Commissaire aux Comptes) for the performance of her mandate for the same period, FOR the renewal of our share repurchase
+If no such direction is made, this proxy will be voted FOR the election of each of the Board of Directors; FOR the approval of the appointment of Mayer Hoffman McCann PC. to be our independent registered certified public accounting firm for the year ending December 31, 2018 and the approval of Altisource Portfolio Solutions S.A.'s unconsolidated annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg (the "Luxembourg Annual Accounts") for the year ended December 31, 2017 and Altisource Portfolio Solutions S.A.'s consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States including a footnote reconciliation of equity and net income to International Financial Reporting Standards (the "Consolidated Accounts") and, together with the Luxembourg Annual Accounts, the "Luxembourg Statutory Accounts") as of and for the year ended December 31, 2017; FOR the receipt and approval of the Directors' reports for the Luxembourg Statutory Accounts for the year ended December 31, 2017 and to receive the report of the supervisory auditor (Commissaire aux Comptes) for the Luxembourg Annual Accounts for the year ended December 31, 2017 and to receive the report of the year ended December 31, 2017; FOR the discharge of each of the Directors of Altisource Portfolio Solutions S.A. for the performance of their mandates for the year ended December 31, 2017; FOR the discharge of each of the Directors of Altisource Portfolio Solutions S.A. for the performance of their mandates for the year ended December 31, 2017; FOR the discharge of each of the Directors of Altisource Portfolio Solutions S.A. is authorized, for a period of five years from the date of the Annual Meeting, to repurchase up to twenty-five percent (25%) of the outstanding shares of its common stock (as of the close of business on the date of the Annual Meeting) at a minimum price of one dol